AlxHnr/alx-tools/README.md

 ### remove-kernel-residue

-This script removes all kernels and modules, which are not used anymore and do not belong to any package.
+Removes all kernel files and modules, which are not needed anymore and do not belong to any installed package.

 ### print-gentoo-splash